samlfstr/POO/Course/CMS/public/staff/subjects/readme.md

 </td>
 ```

-And to take the value from another script all you have to do is to :
+And to take the value from another script all you have to do is :

 ```php
 <?php